-11. The legal issue is surprisingly unsettled.
+^{11.} The legal issue is surprisingly unsettled.
 Before 1973, it was seriously doubted that the FTC Act gave the FTC authority to issues substantive rules.
 See K. Davis, Administrative LAW TEXT 130 (3d ed.
 1972); Marinelli, The Federal Trade Commission's Authority to Determine Unfair Practices and Engage in Substantive Rulemaking, 2 Ohio N.U.L.
 Rev. 289, 295-96 & n.75 (1974).
 Then, in National Petroleum Refiners Ass'n v.
 FTC, 482 F.2d 672, 673-78 (D.C.Cir.
 1973), Judge Skelly Wright interpreted 15 U.S.C. § 46(g) to give the FTC authority to adopt substantive rules defining "unfair methods of competition" and "unfair and deceptive trade practices."
 But that was a debatable interpretation because § 46(g) could be read to just authorize creating procedural rules for carrying out the FTC's cease and desist powers.
 It was also dicta as applied to rules defining "unfair methods of competition" because the case was actually about a rule defining an "unfair and deceptive trade practice," namely the failure to disclose octane levels on gas pumps.
-The House initially passed a bill that said the FTC had authority to enact rules defining deceptive trade practices but not unfair methods of competition; however, the House compromised with the Senate on a statute that did the former, but did not purport to alter whether or not authority existed to enact rules defining unfair methods of competition.
+The House initially passed a bill that said the FTC had authority to enact rules defining deceptive trade practices but not unfair methods of competition; however, the House compromised with the Senate on a statute that did the former but did not purport to alter whether or not authority existed to enact rules defining unfair methods of competition.
 See 15 U.S.C. § 57a(2); H.R.
 Rep. No. 1107, 93d Cong., 2d Sess.
 49-50 (1974), reprinted in 4 U.S. Code Cong. & Ad.
 News 7702, 7727 (1974); S. Rep. No. 1408, 93d Cong., 2d Sess.
 32 (1974) (conference report), reprinted in 4 U.S. Code Cong. & Ad.
 News 7755, 7764 (1974).
 Thus, it appears there were insufficient legislative votes for either the proposition that the FTC could enact rules defining anticompetitive practices or the proposition that it could not.
-The FTC rules on its rulemaking procedure seem to carefully limit its rulemaking to deceptive practices (Rule 1.7) or special areas where it has express statutory authority to adopt rules, such as defining whether certain conduct constitutes illegal price discrimination (Rule 1.23-1.24), unless the reference in Rule 1.2.1 to "unlawful trade injunctive relief because anything that violates the Sherman Act could also be deemed an unfair method of competition actionable under FTC Act § 5.
-Thus, the DOJ and FTC effectively have concurrent jurisdiction over most industries when seeking injunctive relief.
-However, especially for mergers, they have adopted a practice of informally dividing their jurisdiction by concentrating on different industries, though an effort to adopt a written agreement that would more precisely define this division was withdrawn in the face of Congressional opposition.
+The FTC rules on its rulemaking procedure seem to carefully limit its rulemaking to deceptive practices (Rule 1.7) or special areas where it has express statutory authority to adopt rules, such as defining whether certain conduct constitutes illegal price discrimination (Rule 1.23-1.24) unless the reference in Rule 1.2.1 to "unlawful trade practices" is intended to cut more broadly.
+The only substantive rule related to competition that the FTC ever enacted was pursuant to its special authority to define price discrimination under 15 U.S.C. § 13(a), and has since been rescinded.
+See 58 Fed.
+Reg.
+35907-01.
+The FTC does not appear to have adopted any substantive rule that purported to define "unfair methods of competition" that were not deceptive nor any procedural rule that claims general authority to enact rules defining "unfair methods of competition" that are not deceptive.

+§ 5.12 Thus, the DOJ and FTC effectively have concurrent jurisdiction over most industries when seeking injunctive relief.
+However, especially for mergers, they have adopted a practice of informally dividing their jurisdiction by concentrating on different industries, though an effort to adopt a written agreement that would more precisely define this division was withdrawn in the face of Congressional opposition.13